bocadilloproject/bocadillo/docs/guides/async.md

 This code doesn't care about how the `hello` function is actually run.
 You don't even need to know anything about `asyncio` or how it works.

-You just need to use the `async def` syntax on the view, and Bocadillo will to the heavy lifting to handle requests in a concurrent fashion.
+You just need to use the `async def` syntax on the view, and Bocadillo will do the heavy lifting to handle requests in a concurrent fashion.
 It's magic. ✨

 ### Summary